Maqbul Mohammed

 Maqbul Mohammed (born 7 March 1981) is a Kenyan actor and radio presenter.
-He is known for his role (Donavan) in both Auntie Boss and Vashita, Kenya's first interlinked comedy series both produced by Moonbeam productions.
+He is known for his role (Donavan) in both Auntie Boss and Varshita!, Kenya's first interlinked comedy series both produced by Moonbeam productions.
 He also featured in Kenya's first ever crime and legal drama Crime and Justice.
-Maqbul's fame as an actor skyrocketed when he featured in the Kenya'sMakutano Junction, which was one of the longest running village setup TV Series from 2005 to 2009.
+Maqbul's career as an actor pivoted when he featured in Makutano Junction, which was one of the longest running local TV Series in Kenya from 2005 to 2009.

 Maqbul's latest film project was crime and justice which was aired on Showmax.
 He has also acted in other projects like lies that bind.

 Early life

-Born in Mombasa on 7 March 1981, Maqbul is brother to actress, Shadya Delgush.
+Born in Mombasa on 7 March 1981, Maqbul is brother to actress Shadya Delgush.

 Personal life

 He is a father of three.

 Career

 Maqbul joined theater immediately after secondary school at the phoenix theaters in 1999 Horning his skills on stage for the next 4 years featuring in numerous plays which would earn him a tv call up at the Kenya Broadcasting Corporation.